convexbrain/Totsu/solver_rust_conic/README.md

 ## Algorithm and design concepts

-The author combines the two papers [1][2] so that the homogeneous self-dual embedding matrix in [1] is formed as a linear composite term in [2]'s algorithm.
+The author combines the two papers [1][2] so that the homogeneous self-dual embedding matrix in [1] is formed as a linear operator in [2].

 `Solver` has a core method `solve` which takes the following arguments:
 * objective and constraint linear operators that implement `Operator` trait and